Global Gods: I Have the Qiankun Ding

 About This Novel

-In the hot serialization of the new book "Global Lords: Starting from Halving Recruitment Costs", Guo Wenbin travels to a world where all people have the opportunity to become gods.
+The new book "Global Lords: Starting with Halving Recruitment Costs" is now being serialized Guo Wenbin traveled to a world where all people have the opportunity to become gods.
 Unexpectedly, the world's legendary innate treasure, the Qiankun Ding, turned out to be his golden finger.
 So he managed the divine domain, cultivated his dependents, lit the divine fire, and conquered all planes, gradually reaching the highest level.

 What Readers Think